-- '-h' or '/?' shows the command line help. - '-d <SERIALNUMBER>' is used when multiple analyzers are connected to the computer, and a specific device should be opened. - filename; when a filename is provided to the application, it recognizes the extension and opens the associated module, For example: FireSpyApp recording.fss starts the Scriptor because the .fss extension is associated with the Scriptor.
+- '-h' or '/?' shows the command line help. - '-d <SERIALNUMBER>[:<UNIT>[,<UNIT>]]' is used when multiple analyzers are connected to the computer, and a specific device should be opened.
+The Unit option is optional for Gen4 FireSpy Models with more than 1 unit.
+If no unit is specified then the first unit is opened by default. - filename; when a filename is provided to the application, it recognizes the extension and opens the associated module, For example: FireSpyApp recording.fss starts the Scriptor because the .fss extension is associated with the Scriptor.
 Multiple files may be supplied, separated by spaces. - '-r start' or '--recorder start', starts the Recorder. - '-r export' or '--recorder export', opens up the Recorder's export dialog.
 If an export script and recording file are specified, the application will export the recording and terminate afterwards. - '-g start' or '--generator start', starts the Generator.
 Use this command in combination with a generator file to load and start the Generator. - '-s start' or '--scriptor start', in combination with a supplied script, will load the script into the scriptor and run instantly. - '-n' or '--noFireSpy' starts the application without opening a device.
 This is useful when you only have one analyzer connected and want to view or edit files without interfering with it.